stumathews/UnderstandingLanguageExt/README.md

 * Tutorial19 - Shows the basics of Either<L,R>, using BiMap() to make provision for a transform function for both the left and right types of the either.
 The transform is automatically lifted.
 * Tutorial20 - Shows the basics of Either<L,R>, using BindLeft() to make provision for a transform function forthe left types of the either.
 The transform is NOT automatically lifted(this is a bind() after all).
 * Tutorial21 - Shows the basics of Either<L,R>, using BindLeft() using Match to extract the contents of an Either<> but and not put it back into and either types (as map() and Bind() would do)
+# Operations on Lists of Eithers
 * Tutorial22 - Shows the basics of transforming a list of Eithers using BiMapT and MapT
 * Tutorial23 - Shows the basics of transforming a list of Eithers using BindT
 * Tutorial24 - Shows the basics of transforming a list of Eithers using IterT
 * Tutorial25 - Shows the basics of transforming a list of Eithers using Apply both on a simple Either<> and a List of Eithers to demonstate its simplicity
 * Tutorial26 - Shows the basics of transforming a list of Eithers using Partition to easily get both the lefts() and the Rights() in one call - as a tuple of (lefts,rights)
 * Tutorial27 - Shows the basics of transforming a list of Eithers using match to understand whats in them (both left and right values) and then transform them based on their values into a single type that represents either in one way (a string)
+# Work in progress
 * Tutorialv - Partial Functions - Allowing multiple arguments to be 'baked' in and still appear as Math like functions
 * Tutorialw - Immutability - Smart constructors, Immutable data-types
 * Tutorialx - Caching